 Ammonia is a colorless gas frequently used in farming and manufacturing products like textiles and plastics.
 It's also a powerful cleaning agent.
 Ammonia is marked by its foul, overwhelming odor, which can quickly overcome those who inhale the fumes.
 Any suspicious ammonia odor in a household should be investigated immediately.
-Some, including leaking ammonia cleaner in a confined space, can be dangerous, while other causes, like cat urine, are more of an annoyance than dangerous.
+Some, including leaking ammonia cleaner in a confined space, can be dangerous, while other causes, like cat urine, are more of an annoyance than a danger.

 For example, cat litter that isn't changed often enough can lead to an ammonia smell.
 Or, your pet may have an incontinence problem or urinate inside for behavioral reasons.
 If these accidents aren't cleaned up promptly or discovered at all, you can smell ammonia.
 Additionally, your cat could have a urinary tract problem.
 If you are cleaning diligently and still smelling ammonia, encourage your cat to drink more water or have it examined by a veterinarian.

 External Smell Seeping In

 Ammonia is widely used in both farming, as a fertilizer, and manufacturing various products, especially plastics.
 Additionally, ammonia is a byproduct of large-scale animal farms from the waste.
 Homes downwind of such operations may occasionally or frequently experience ammonia smells that waft into the house.
 You can test out this theory by asking neighbors if they're smelling ammonia in their own homes.
-Or, check out a map to learn if factories or farms are nearby.
+Or check out a map to learn whether factories or farms are nearby.
 A zoning map obtained from your town may be especially helpful in identifying nearby causes of ammonia odors.

 Lift up the bottles to check for signs of leaking, such as a wet or dried moisture ring.
-Shake the bottles gently and watch for signs of a puncture, such as leaking cleaner.
-Test all caps and seals by tightening them and turning the bottle upside down to see if any leak.
+Shake the bottles gently and watch for leaking cleaner.
+Test all caps and seals by tightening them and turning the bottles upside down to see if any leak.
 Dispose of any leaking bottles immediately according to your local laws.
-It's best to wear protective gloves while testing for leaking cleaners, as any that spill on your skin can be caustic, and conduct this test in a well-ventilated area.
+It's best to conduct this test in a well-ventilated area and wear protective gloves while testing, as any leaks or spills on your skin can be caustic.